aydrian/dominos-cli-workshop/workshop/part-7.md

 })
 ```

-Does your solution match?
-If not, why do you think that is?
-Try adjusting the prompt and asking again.
+> [!NOTE]

-Vitest is still a relatively new testing framework.
+> Vitest is still a relatively new testing framework.
 It's possible that there just isn't enough training data available to Tabnine's models yet.
 You're likely seeing code that includes Jest which is a popular framework that's been around for a while.
 The good news is that Vitest uses Jest so only small tweaks are required.

 </details>